Dorothy Goble: Politics

 A member of the Liberal Party, Goble held office in the Hartwell (1946-52) and Blackburn (1953-67) branches and was vice-chairman of the Victorian women's section from 1962 to 1967, serving on the state executive from 1965 to 1967.

-In 29 April 1967 she was elected to the Victorian Legislative Assembly as the member for Mitcham, the first woman in the Victorian Parliament since Fanny Brownbill's death in 1948.
+On 29 April 1967 she was elected to the Victorian Legislative Assembly as the member for Mitcham, the first woman in the Victorian Parliament since Fanny Brownbill's death in 1948.
 She was also the first female member of the Liberal Party to enter Victorian Parliament.

 Goble's interests were wide-ranging, with her inaugural speech discussing issues of teacher training and the science of hydrocarbons, and would later make speeches of diverse topics including prison reform, the preservation of historic buildings, the needs of the intellectually disabled, and consumer protections.

 For the entirety of her nine years in Victorian Parliament, Goble was the only female member.

 She served as a backbencher until her retirement on 19 March 1976.